microsoft/terminal/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
-name: Feature Request/Idea 🚀
+name: "Feature Request/Idea \U0001F680"
 about: Suggest a new feature or improvement (this does not mean you have to implement it)
-title: "Feature Request"
+title: ''
 labels: Issue-Feature
 assignees: ''